Florida Domestic Violence Injunction Defense Attorneys

-Penalties for Violating a Domestic Violence Injunction in Florida
+Penalties for Violating a Domestic Violence Restraining Order in Florida

 Though a domestic violence injunction is ordered at the civil level in Florida, violation of it can result in criminal charges.
 In many cases, a violation will be charged as a first-degree misdemeanor.
 A person convicted of this level of crime could face a $1,000 fine and a year in jail.

 If the violation is more serious (such as an aggravated offense in violation of the injunction) or there are multiple violations, the respondent could be charged with a third-degree felony.
 Third-degree felonies in Florida can result in a $5,000 fine and five years in prison.